MobileFirstLLC/extension-cli/guide/03-xt-build.md

 * * *

-<p class='page-intro'><code>xt-build</code> command is used for generating a debuggable, development version of an extension project.
-It is also used to create a production-ready, minified .zip file that can be uploaded to an extension/add-on marketplace for distribution.</p>
+<p class='page-intro'><code>xt-build</code> command is used for building an extension project.
+It can be used to create debuggable version and a production-ready .zip file that can be uploaded to an extension/add-on marketplace for distribution.</p>

 * * *